Same-Day Appointments Available Call (605) 376-2130

 Jack + stand

-Jack up the wheel you identified in Test 1 and secure it on a jack stand.
-With the car in neutral and the parking brake off for that corner, grab the tire and try spinning it by hand.
+Jack up the suspect wheel and secure it on a jack stand.
+Car in neutral, parking brake off.
+Grab the tire at 9 and 3 o'clock and try spinning it.

 3